 They decided to forego the traditional recruitment channels and approach candidates in a far more direct way.
 Their message was pretty simple: "Wankers don't work here, so do you want to?"

-I'm a Sydney-based writer and educator currently teaching mathematics at Newington College.
-I'm also completing a Master of Teaching degree at UNSW.
+I'm a Sydney-based podcaster and educator currently teaching mathematics at Newington College.
+I've also recently completed a Master of Teaching degree at UNSW.

-I used to teach animation at the University of Technology Sydney as part of their Bachelor of Design and Master of Animation programs, and taking on a masters degree is giving me an opportunity to deepen my knowledge of education and pedagogy.
+I used to teach animation at the University of Technology Sydney as part of their Bachelor of Design and Master of Animation programs, and taking on a masters degree has given me an opportunity to deepen my knowledge of education and pedagogy.

 Before becoming a teacher I was probably most well-known for my work on the animated feature film: Happy Feet Two.